Category: Patient narrative

 Social media as a new outlet for gratitude

-Cards displayed on the ward, chocolates in the common room… but there is an increasing trend to use Facebook as a collective noticeboard to proclaim gratitude.
+Cards displayed on the sayingthanksward, chocolates in the common room… but there is an increasing trend to use Facebook as a collective noticeboard to proclaim gratitude.
 Showing Thanks is a recently established webpage for conveying gratitude to healthcare professionals involved in maternity care and childbirth.
 Mothers have been posting their stories on this Facebook site and then Rachel Ellie Gardner has taken it upon herself to let healthcare trusts know when a member of their staff has been thanked.

 Anecdotally, we know that staff involved in obstetrics get a lot of gratitude.
 Even if a birth has been dramatic (and, let’s face it, most births have elements of trauma), the outcome is usually happy.
+The thanks logged so far are revealing of what women value as being worthy of gratitude.
+These tend to be making time in spite of being busy, compassionate touch (like giving a hug or holding someone’s hand), being supportive of choices, and being reassuring.
+Even when the outcome was tragic, women have still thanked healthcare teams for being kind and supportive.

 Automated feedback texts

-An article on the Guardian’s ‘Comment is free’ website is attracting a lot of attention.
+friends_and_family_testAn article on the Guardian’s ‘Comment is free’ website is attracting a lot of attention.
 Within two days of posting, it has been ‘shared’ on social media nearly 27,000 times and attracted 650 comments.
 The article is a first-person account of experiencing a miscarriage.
 The couple received excellent, sympathetic care, undermined somewhat by an automated text the next day asking, ‘How likely are you to recommend our A&E department to your friends and family if they needed similar care or treatment?’
-The text presented a 5-point Lickert scale and asked respondents to text back 1 to 5 on the basis of how likely there were to recommend that A&E.
+The text presented a 5-point Lickert scale and asked respondents to text back 1 to 5 on the basis of how likely there were to recommend that A&E. This also happened with a follow-up scan at a different NHS site.

 The ‘Thank you’ project